P-AGraham/PSI/Essay/Notes.md

 # Code

 1. The $\mathbb{Z}_2$ symmetry operator $S$ has to be diagonalized simultaneously to $H$ and $L^2$ which can be acheived by instead diagonalizing $H + s S + t L^2$ (see https://math.stackexchange.com/questions/4387863/simultaneous-diagonalization-and-repeated-eigenvalues) with choices for $s$ and $t$ that lift all degeneracies in the spectrum.
 We know the spectrum of $L^2$ ($\ge 1$), $S$ ($\in \{-1, 1\}$) and $H$.
 We can pick $s = 1/2$ and $t = 1$ if we are certain that the hamilonian has no half integer gap between its eigenvalues.
 We also want to preserve the order of the eigenvalues which is not necessarly done if $S$ shifts by $1/2$.
 The logic goes as follows: identify smalest non-zero gap in $H$ (noted $a$), $L^2$ ($j(j+1) - (j-1)j = 2j \to 2$) and $Z$ (2).
 Then the smalest non-zero gap in $H + tL^2$ is $a + 2t$ where we pick $2t < a$.
 Then the smallest non-zero gap in $H + t L^2 + s S$ is $a + 2t + 2s$ and we want to have $2s < a + 2t$.
 A consistant choice is $t = a/4$ and $s = (a/2 + t)/2 = (a/2 + t)/2  = 2a/8 + a/8 = 3a/8$.
 So we diagonalize $H$, find $a$, calculate $H + s S + t L^2$, diagonalize it than remove the eigenvalues of $H$ to find eigenvalues of $s S + t L^2$ which are $V = \pm s + t j(j + 1)$.
 To extract $j$ try $j^2 + j - (V \mp s)/t = 0$: $j = -1/2 \pm \sqrt{1 + 4 (V \mp s)/t}/2 \to -1/2 + \sqrt{1 + 4 (V \mp s)/t}/2$ (positive root because $j > 0$).
 Now we need one of the solutions to be an integer.
 To simplify, we use $V/a$ instead $t \to 1/4$.
 We then have $1 + 16 (V \mp 3/8)  = 1 \mp 6 + 16 V = (\text{odd})^2$.
 Supposing the two solutions are valid, we get $(\text{odd})^2 - (\text{odd})^2 = 12 = (2 k + 1)^2 - (2 m + 1)^2 = 4 (k^2 + k - m^2 - m)\implies 3 = (k^2 + k - m^2 - m)$.
+2. The lanczos algorithm is an adaptation of the power method algorithm to find eigenvalues and eigenvectors useful for hermitian matrices (https://en.wikipedia.org/wiki/Lanczos_algorithm)

+## Windows installation of FQHE

+1. echo "C:/Program Files (x86)/Intel/oneAPI/setvars.sh" >> ~/.bashrc
+2. bash setvars.bat

+# Goal

+Finite-size effects in the fuzzy sphere model for the 3D Ising transition: I will look for the two-body spherically symmetric interaction (for fermions on the fuzzy sphere) that leads to the best agreement of the CFT spectrum and the finite-size fuzzy sphere model spectrum.
+The goal is to understand better why the fuzzy sphere model has such good agreement with the CFT spectrum at a finite size.